mkorakin/ui-design-patterns-by-example/README.md

   * [Animating Clicker - **MVP**](#animating-clicker---mvp): View state

 Any suggestions for more examples, or different implementations/interpretations are most welcome.

+Not familiar with data-binding?
+See a quick intro [below](#--android--https---developerandroidcom-images-robot-tinypng--data-binding).

 # The Model